himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 <div class="caption">The overview page of a single branch.</div>
 </center>

-To manually a specific branch run, click on the branch name to enter the branch's job overview page.
+To manually start a specific branch run, click on the branch name to enter the branch's job overview page.
 Then, simply click *Build Now* on the left.
 Once the run starts, it runs like a normal jenkins job and can be viewed by clicking the job's run number to the bottom left.
-The job's progress can then be viewed on that page, or using *Blue Ocean* (Reccomended).
+The job's progress can then be viewed on that page, or using *Blue Ocean* (Recommended).

 ## Viewing Results